SyndARn/ARnActorModel/README.md

 Unit tests are included as well as some sample applications.
-I used the excellent [OpenCover](https://github.com/OpenCover/opencover) to give some tests coverage.
+I used the excellent [OpenCover](https://github.com/OpenCover/opencover) to give some tests coverage and it's checked with AppVeyor for continuous integration.
 [![Coverage Status](https://coveralls.io/repos/github/SyndARn/ARnActorModel/badge.svg?branch=master)](https://coveralls.io/github/SyndARn/ARnActorModel?branch=master)

 For a common usage, you can download ARnActorModel here in Nuget. [![Nuget](https://buildstats.info/nuget/ARnActorModel)](http://nuget.org/packages/ARnActorModel)